 The Gardener by Gene O’Neill: A shattering portrayal of childhood, kidulthood and adulthood, with very unexpected outcomes.

-Condo by the Lake by Jeff Cercone: Yet another sad piece spliced with horror.
+Condo by the Lake by Jeff Cercone: Yet another sad piece from Tales From the Lake that is spliced with horror.
 Possibly another standout alongside Everything Hurts, Until It Doesn’t, Pieces of Me and Go Warily After Dark.

 The last tale:

 Although the large page count in Tales From the Lake Vol. 4 was sometimes difficult to get through, and at times I binged like an addict on two to three stories at a time.

 Ben Eads clearly had no problems putting this rare and wonderful anthology together.
 The result has no filler stories – making the collection fresh and unique, and something very different from Crystal Lake Publishing.
 The only downfall being that it would have been a joy to read more from unknown authors, as all these contributors are highly skilled in the world of horror fiction, and this can be felt even more so after reading the volume.